PCC welcomes Government plan to help turn prisoners' lives around

 Matthew Scott, Kent’s Police and Crime Commissioner, has welcomed Government plans announced today to help cut re-offending by enabling prisoners to develop new skills and get jobs on release.

-Re-offending costs £15billion a year and is one of the key priorities identified by Mr Scott in Safer In Kent, his Community Safety and Criminal Justice Plan.
+Re-offending costs £15billion a year and is one of the key priorities identified by Mr Scott in Making Kent Safer, his Police and Crime Plan.
 The Jobs Strategy will see prison governors given control of education in their jails and offenders given training to match local needs.

 Mr Scott said: